JarateKing/TF2-Hud-Reference/2-LISTS/Filelist.md

-hudanimations_manifest.txt | Controls which animations files are used hudanimations_tf.txt | Controls the majority of animations hudlayout.res | Controls the positioning of the majority of elements mod_textures.txt | Controls many miscellanious icons and textures (such as killfeed icons)
+hudanimations_manifest.txt | Controls which animations files are used hudanimations_tf.txt | Controls the majority of animations hudlayout.res | Controls the positioning of the majority of elements mod_textures.txt | Controls many miscellaneous icons and textures (such as killfeed icons)

 ## resource/

 File | Description
 ---- | -----------
-chatscheme.res | Like clientscheme, but for the chat box chat_english.txt |
-clientscheme.res | Controls definitions for font declarations, font sizes, colors, borders gamemenu.res | Controls tooltips, visibility ingame/inmenu, etc. of some main menu elements sourcescheme.res | Like clientscheme, but for old-style windows like the console
+chatscheme.res | Like clientscheme, but for the chat box chat_english.txt | Controls some chat-related localization.
+Can add new localization to custom huds. clientscheme.res | Controls definitions for font declarations, font sizes, colors, borders closecaption_english.dat | Controls captions closecaption_english.txt | Source file to compile into closecaption_english.dat.
+Does not do anything itself. gamemenu.res | Controls tooltips, visibility ingame/inmenu, etc. of some main menu elements sourcescheme.res | Like clientscheme, but for old-style windows like the console